 We implement a range of physical and electronic security measures to protect the personal information that we hold, including:

-· mandatory password protection on all computers (users are required to change their passwords at regular intervals);
+- mandatory password protection and multifactor authentication to enable any access to our network (users are required to change their passwords at regular intervals);

 Staff receive bulletins and training on security issues, to foster a security aware culture.
 We also have a regular review program to test the security measures in place and identify where changes may be necessary or desirable.

-Please direct any privacy issues or queries to Burke and Associates Lawyers’ Privacy Officer on +61 3 9822 8588 or at firstname.lastname@example.org
+The Burke Lawyers’ Privacy Officer is responsible for overseeing what we do with your information and monitoring our compliance with data protection laws.
+Please direct any privacy issues or queries to the Privacy Officer’ on +61 3 9822 8588 or at email@example.com